ahoorab/cdk-iac/README.md

 # cdk-iac

-**20/12/18 - Updated to 0.21**
+**20/12/18 - Updated to 0.21.0**

 ## overview
-The idea behind this project is to take the recently announced [CDK](https://awslabs.github.io/aws-cdk/index.html) and try and build a multiple application management tool around it.
+The idea behind this project is to take the recently announced [CDK](https://awslabs.github.io/aws-cdk/index.html) and try and build a multiple application, management tool, around it.

-Over the years I've developed a few systems (in Python and Java) that essentially did the same thing as CDK does, programmatically generating CloudFormation templates, and creating the stacks.
+Over the years I've developed a few systems, (in Python and Java), that essentially did the same thing as CDK does;
+programmatically generating CloudFormation templates, and creating the stacks.

 I like what they have done so far with CDK, and I'm sure that as it moves closer to version 1.0.0 it will increase in